 Heraklion is Crete's biggest city (among Chania, Rethimno, Agios Nikolaos, Sitia, Ierapetra), whose emblem is the Venetian fortress of Koules and it harmoniously combines a multilingual past as Byzantine churches standing next to the Venetian mansions and Turkish fountains and a thriving present with many restaurants, coffee shops and bars that cater to every taste.

 Heraklion or Iraklion has undergone a significant makeover in recent years because of the city's increasing prosperity.
 Infrastructure works have included the redevelopment of the waterfront ( have a nice walk there ), improved roads, and a city bypass to ease traffic congestion and maybe the most important much of the historic center has been turned into pleasant pedestrian strips.

 How to get there

 Taxis: Apart from waving down a cab, there are taxi stands scattered around Heraklion.
-Three useful ones are Eleftherias Square opposite the outdoor cafes, on 25th August below & almost-opposite Lion square and at bus station A (see below).
+Three useful ones are Eleftherias Square opposite the outdoor cafes, on 25th August below & almost-opposite Lion square and at the bus station A (see below).
 Book your taxi transfer online easily and safely from the airport or port to any location via our website.

 Where To Stay

-GDM Megaron Hotel is such a setting of harmony, a sanctuary of purist aesthetics, where one can breathe freely, let thoughts wander, enjoying the stunning sea and Koules fortress views.
+GDM Megaron Hotel is such a setting of harmony, a sanctuary of purist aesthetics, where one can breathe freely, let thoughts wander, enjoying the stunning sea, and Koules fortress views.

 Atrion is a modern, elegant, and fully renovated hotel, in a quiet corner in the heart of Heraklion